Mel-A-M/adb-converged-db/XML/xml.md

-## Task 5: Update values in the XML table
+## **STEP 6:** Update values in the XML table

-You can update values in your XML data.
+You can update values in your XML data stored in the database.

-Review which user is responsible for the the Purchase Order with the Reference 'MSD-20200505'
+1. Review which user is responsible for the the Purchase Order with the Reference 'MSD-20200505'